 - breakdown of a telephone exchange.

-Ordinarily this heading includes incidents which directly affect physical elements, such as logical intrusions on IT systems.
+This heading includes incidents which directly affect physical elements, such as logical intrusions on IT systems.
 These, however, are not the subject of this section.

-The impact obviously depends on the usage that is made of the services affected in the critical production chains.
+The impact depends on the usage that is made of the services affected in the critical production chains.
 The consequences are as follows:

 - breakdown in the operation of certain software,